elliotherriman/website/_posts/9999-03-24-hey-hi-hello.markdown

 title: "Hi there!"
 subtitle: I'm still just figuring out the kinks on this thing.
 ---
-...which means there isn't really any content here yet.
-There might be some half written stuff, maybe.
-Sorry about that!
+...which means there isn't really any finished content here yet.
+Sorry about all that!
 I'm working on it!